-Ron Collins is in his second season as linebackers coach at Ohio, after serving the previous five seasons as Colorado's defensive coordinator.
+Ron Collins is in his third season as linebackers coach at Ohio, after serving the previous five seasons as Colorado's defensive coordinator.
+Since arriving in Athens, Collins has helped the Bobcats claim back-to-back bowl wins, a Mid-American Conference East Division crown and has coached two All-MAC players.

 In his first season directing the Bobcats' linebackers, Collins helped former Bobcat Noah Keller surpass 100 tackles for the third time in his collegiate career as he registered 116 stops during the 2011 season en route to earning All-MAC Second Team honors.
 Keller was also named Most Valuable Player of the Mid-American Conference Championship game.
 Following the year, Keller was signed to a free agent contract by the St. Louis Rams.

-Collins' linebacking unit helped the Ohio defense limit opponents to just 22.1 points per game, which ranked second in the MAC last season.
+Collins' linebacking unit helped the Ohio defense limit opponents to just 22.1 points per game, which ranked second in the MAC in 2011.
 The Bobcats also ranked in the league's top five in total defense, holding opponents to 361.4 yards per game.

 Prior to his arrival in Boulder, Collins served as Boise State's defensive coordinator for four seasons, while coaching the linebackers all five years he spent on the BSU staff .
 Under his guidance, the Boise State defense developed into one of the top defenses nationally and as the best in the Western Athletic Conference.
 Altogether, Collins had 26 players earn All-WAC recognition during his four seasons as defensive coordinator.
 His first Colorado defense in 2006 was solid against the run (fourth in the Big 12, 30th in the NCAA at 112.4 yards per game) and allowed 341 yards per game overall in limiting five opponents to fewer than 20 points in a game while forcing 24 turnovers.